walkingtospace/sdmsearcher/README.md

 Studio, Dress, Makeup price searcher with Node.js, Express.js(MVC), HTML, CSS

-This is a prototype for business Proof of Concepts implemetned within 7 days by myself.
+This is a prototype for business Proof of Concepts implemented within 7 days by myself.

 It strictly follwes the RESTful API spec.